How Fragile is Relation Extraction under Entity Replacements?: Introduction

 \section{Introduction}

 Recent literature has shown that the sentence-level relation extraction (RE) models may overly rely on entity names for RE instead of reasoning from the textual context \cite{peng2020learning,wang2022should}.
-This problem is also known as \emph{entity bias} \cite{longpre2021entity,qian-etal-2021-annotation,xu-etal-2022-model,wang2022should}: the spurious correlation between entity names and relations.
+This problem is also known as \emph{entity bias}: the spurious correlation between entity names and relations \cite{longpre2021entity,qian-etal-2021-annotation,xu-etal-2022-model,wang2022should}.
 This motivates us to raise a question: ``how robust are RE models under entity replacements?''

 Entity bias degrades the RE models' generalization, such that the entity names can mislead the models to make wrong predictions.
-However, a seemingly conflicting phenomenon is that RE models exhibit high (in-distribution) accuracy on standard benchmarks, such as TACRED.
+However, a seemingly conflicting phenomenon is the high (in-distribution) accuracy of RE models on the standard benchmarks, such as TACRED.
 In our work, we find that these benchmarks are prone to have shortcuts from entity names to ground-truth relations (see Fig.~\ref{fig:1}), low entity diversity, and a large portion of incorrect entity annotations.
 These issues suggest that, given the presence of entity bias, the current benchmarks are not challenging enough to evaluate the generalization of RE in practice.

+Evaluating RE with valid instances of more comprehensive entities is non-trivial.
+It requires us to collect many sentences containing comprehensive entities and carefully label the relations.
+Both the text collection and annotations are time-consuming and expensive.
+Instead, in our work, we aim to efficiently produce rich valid RE instances with comprehensive entities based on the carefully designed entity replacements.
 Most existing methods for evaluating the generalizability of NLP focus on sentence classification \cite{jin2020bert, Li2020BERTATTACKAA, minervini2018adversarially} and question answering \cite{jia2017adversarial, ribeiro-etal-2018-semantically, gan2019improving}, but these methods lack special designs to seize on the entity bias in RE.

-In this work, we propose a \textbf{type-constrained} and \textbf{random} entity replacement method: \modelname. \textbf{Type-constrained} means we replace the named entity in the type [PERSON] or [ORGANIZATION] with the new entity belonging to the same type as the original entity. \textbf{Random} means we randomly select the entity names from a Wikipedia entity lexicon that consists of 24,933 organizations and 902,007 person entities for replacements.
+In this work, we propose a \textbf{type-constrained} and \textbf{random} entity replacement method: \modelname. \textbf{Type-constrained} means we replace the named entity in the type \texttt{[PERSON]} or \texttt{[ORGANIZATION]} with the new entity belonging to the same type as the original entity. \textbf{Random} means we randomly select the entity names from a Wikipedia entity lexicon that consists of 24,933 organizations and 902,007 person entities for replacements.
 These two principles guarantee the effectiveness of entity replacement to produce valid and diverse RE instances.